 Once you reach the land of Tofino, the lively green forest will greet you with a wide smile.
 If you're lucky, you'll hear the resounding roars of exotic wildlife like bears, cougars, and wolves.

 Wildlife is only a part of the rich life of the West Coast town as it's also a place with 2,000 friendly inhabitants.
-In summer, Tofino caters to around 20, 000 tourists every year, which can make your stay as lively as the sound of the excited sea lions.
+In summer, Tofino caters to over 20,000 tourists every year, which can make your stay as lively as the sound of the excited sea lions.

 The Pride of Tofino

 Aside from Tofino's picturesque ocean and wondrous nature, there is more to discover in this small seaside town.
 Tofino, BC proudly offers awe-inspiring tourist spots, fun activities, beautiful people of the town, and peace of mind.

 If you love the cold breeze of air and the pouring rain, this place is for you.
 Since the west coast town is in the middle of a rainforest, expect lots of rain.
 It rains a lot in Tofino, which makes the surroundings cool and fresh.
 Although it's always rainy in the place, the people love the weather as they can do fun activities like surfing.